Read this guide if

 Persisted reports and metrics are indexed by the website ID, period and segment.
 The date and time that the data was calculated and cached is also attached to each report and metric.
-To learn the specifics of how this is done with MySQL see our reference guide Persistence and the MySQL Backend.
+To learn the specifics of how this is done with MySQL see the Piwik database schema.

 Metrics are numeric values and so there is nothing special done when persisting them.
 The website ID, period, segment and datetime of caching are attached to the metric value, and all this information is saved.

 Reports are complex data structures and so there is some extra processing required before they are persisted.

 Finally, the website ID, period, segment and datetime of caching are attached to the compressed data, and all of this information is then saved.